|

 NASGA supports a wide range of research with the aim of improving the sustainability of strawberry production in North America (high quality fruit, produced economically, with minimal environmental impact).
-The following priorities have been determined by the Research Committee to be the greatest concern to strawberry growers; however, proposals that do not address these needs will also be considered.
+The following priorities have been determined by the Research Committee to be the greatest concerns to strawberry growers; however, proposals that do not address these needs will also be considered.
 Proposals that are directly applicable to growers' needs are given a high priority, as are those that benefit growers in wide geographic areas.
 Projects that consider economics tend to be ranked higher.
-The maximum grant is usually $7,000, although exceptions can be made.

 The following are not listed in any order of priority.